rezwan578/Cervical_cancer_screening_with_computer_vision/README.md

 Affiliation: CVIS Research Lab, BRAC University

 **REPOSITORY CONTENT:**
 This repository contains the Python code only for the best-performing model (VGG16) used for cervix image classification.
+The outputs of the VGG16 model in the code were cleared due to the sensitivity of cervix images.
 For a complete understanding of the methodology, DL and ML models, and feature-based analysis, please refer to the full thesis paper linked above.